 Workshop

-This workshop will guide you through the basic steps of using Sparlectra.jl to create and manipulate power system networks.
+This workshop guides you through the basic steps of using Sparlectra.jl to create, manipulate, and solve power system networks.

 Loading data from a file